 A VIX ETF is therefore a handy insurance policy for when the volatility expectations for the next 30 days increase, and when the market is in the middle of a period of increased volatility and uncertainty.
 During such periods, the stock markets is likely to dip (although volatility is a measure that goes both ways, not only on the downside), and under extreme conditions, most other assets may decline as well.
 Then a wide-spread risk-off sentiment will roll over the market, dragging all assets down, and the VIX to spike.

-As VIX will move in inverse of the stock market in uncertain times and during rare negative events, you can use it as an insurance policy for tail risk.
+As VIX will move in inverse of the stock market in uncertain times and during rare and sudden negative events, you can use it as an insurance policy for tail risk.

 Just like any insurance policy, when it is not needed, you will be seeing a constant negative result until you need to cash in on the insurance.
 Your home insurance works the same way.
 You pay premiums to your insurance company for every month there is no fire or water leak, but when one such event occurs, the insurance provider will be making you a payment well in excess of all premiums you have paid over the years.